Wall St. closes higher after Fed vows more support for the virus-battered economy

 Recent data pointed to a possible slowdown in business and hiring as several U.S. states reimposed restrictions after a spike in COVID-19 infections, while deaths in the country caused by the disease surpassed 150,000 on Wednesday.

-Boeing Co (BA.N) shares slipped after it slashed production on its widebody programs and reported a bigger-than-expected loss due to the fallout from the pandemic.
+The S&P 500 posted 40 new 52-week highs and no new lows; the Nasdaq Composite recorded 82 new highs and 16 new lows.

+On U.S. exchanges 9.78 billion shares changed hands compared with the 10.5 billion average for the last 20 sessions.

-Additional reporting by April Joyner in New York, Ross Kerber in Boston, Medha Singh and Devik Jain in Bengaluru; Editing by Shounak Dasgupta and David Gregorio
+Additional reporting by April Joyner, Stephen Culp in New York, Ross Kerber in Boston, Medha Singh and Devik Jain in Bengaluru; Editing by Shounak Dasgupta and David Gregorio